 - Die or Fly: This is how the first Ragana discover they have Psychic Powers that go beyond just having a Psychic Link.

 - Different World, Different Movies:

-- Since Valve doesn't exist in this universe, none of their video games were created, and therefore never influenced modern first-person shooters.
-Any references to the universe's video games will reflect this.
+- Since Valve Software doesn't exist in this universe, none of their video games were created.

 - Marc Laidlaw still exists though, and he still wrote all the same novels.
 Two of which (The 37th Mandala and The Orchid Eater) appear in Gordon's locker in Half-Life — seems he was a fan.
 Gonna give at least one Shout-Out.